-Nutshell Handbook, the Nutshell Handbook logo, and the O'Reilly logo are registered trademarks of O'Reilly Media, Inc. Learning ASP.NET 2.0 with AJAX, the image of a pelagic stingray, and related trade dress are trademarks of O'Reilly Media, Inc.
+Nutshell Handbook, the Nutshell Handbook logo, and the O'Reilly logo are registered trademarks of O'Reilly Media, Inc. Learning ASP.NET 3.5, Second Edition, the image of a monkfish, and related trade dress are trademarks of O'Reilly Media, Inc.